Wine + Design:

 Aperture Cellars, Healdsburg (photo: Joe Fletcher)

 Globally renowned for its stellar wines, panoramic views and exciting culinary scene, California’s wine country is also gaining notoriety for its stand-out architecture and interior design.
 The Neoclassical, Postmodern and other architectural styles of yesteryear have given way to a refreshing “new guard” of winery architecture that is just as innovative, sustainable and artfully crafted as the wines it houses.
 Read on for MacArthur Place’s selection of Sonoma and Napa’s best design-forward and architecturally significant wineries.
-These wineries are best experienced as part of our Wine + Design excursion created by local itinerary curation experts, Bohemian Highway Travel Co., and Heather Hebert, author of The New Architecture of Wine.

 Light & Shadow | Aperture Cellars